Pettersson-dev/Pettersson-dev.github.io/_posts/2025-09-02-target-arch-finance2.md

 toc_sticky: true
 ---

-# From Target Architecture to Enterprise Design Blueprint for Finance
+# From Target Architecture to Enterprise Design Blueprint for Finance - TODO Redo in EDGY

 In my [previous post, updated on September 1 2025](https://pettersson.dev/finance-target-architecture/), I outlined a modern finance target architecture using core ERP, reporting, a finance data hub, and BI/analytics.
 That post covered how these components fit together for compliance, reporting, and strategic insight.